 It produces unique blue bell-shaped blooms, which gives the herb its most common name.

 The bulbs stay planted in the soil through winter, and the plant begins to grow in spring and shoots start emerging from January.
 The plant sets seeds liberally and also multiplies from its bulb offshoots.
-The blue bell flowers appear around April and stay till June.
+The bluebell flowers appear around April and stay until June.
 Sometimes the color of the blooms may be violet, white or pink.
 You can procure this plant from an experienced wholesale nursery company that can offer competitive rates.

 The stem of this herb bears flowers on one side that emanate a pleasant fragrance, but the Spanish Bluebell variety has unscented blooms.
 The soil for the growth of this plant should be rich in humus and should retain moisture.
 The landscape should ideally be cool, shady, and drought-free in summers.
 The ideal location for this herb in your garden can be on the borders or among other herbaceous plants.